Ranmanuyan/lei_liu.github.io/_pages/HOME.md

 ## Hybrid approach on Mixed-integer programming and Constraint programming
 - Mixed-integer programming (MIP), rooted in strong linear relaxations and duality theory, has provided exact algorithms for discrete optimisation for over six decades; commercial solvers such as Gurobi and IBM CPLEX now implement these ideas at industrial scale.
 - Constraint programming (CP), originating in computer science, complements MIP by exploiting combinatorial structure through domain filtering and propagation, often with particular effectiveness in scheduling.
-For years these two camps worked separately.
-- My fascination was to bolt them together, MIP supplies global dual bounds, while CP supplies domain reduction.
+- For years these two camps worked separately.
+My current fascination was to bolt them together, MIP supplies global dual bounds, while CP supplies domain reduction.
 Hoping the resulting hybrid algorithms may dominate either technique used in isolation.

 ## Applications